F0lak/dm_open_ref/ref/list/proc/Splice.md

 the list.
 If `End` comes before `Start`, the two values are swapped.

-Note+ This proc doesn\'t work with many special lists such as `contents` or `overlays`.
+Note: This proc doesn\'t work with many special lists such as `contents` or `overlays`.